 - After you nit comb one section thoroughly tie it back up and move on to the next section.
 Repeat this thorough combing for all the sections.

-An alternative to get rid of nits fast is to take them to the professionals to clear it for you with just two appointments, 7 days apart.
+An alternative to get rid of nits in hair fast is to go to the professionals to clear it for you with just two appointments, 7 days apart.
 Our clearing process at Hairforce Clinics uses a combination of clever technology and forensic hand clearing to get it all out and shut it down.
 The process is entirely natural without a head lice product treatment in sight.

 Can head lice live on pillows?